jacobproffer/blog/content/travel/harry-potter-studio-tour.md

 tags: ["japan", "shinjuku", "train"]
 categories: ["japan", "travel"]
 thumbnail: "/images/dumbledore_room.jpg"
-thumbnailAlt: "A mannequin of Dumbledore from Harry Potter rests his hand on a wood desk with a phoenix bird nearby."
+thumbnailAlt: "A mannequin of Dumbledore from Harry Potter rests a hand on a wood desk."
 ---

 Hungover, I left the hotel in the morning for the Yushukan Museum.
 The museum is rumored to be owned by a far-right company, with exhibits and information in favor of Imperial Japan.
 Whether in favor or not, I was interested in the military items on display throughout the museum.
 Located in the Chiyoda ward of Tokyo, the museum was a short ride from Akihabara Station.
 I arrived before the museum opened, but was able to view the shrines and memorials throughout the museum property.
 A notable shrine was Yasukuni Jinja, which is in dedication to those who died in service for Japan.
 The shrine is controversial because the shrine was a symbol of dedication to Hirohito throughout World War II.